 Use a protein powder that tastes good.
-So many taste gross!
 I recommend using vanilla or unflavored.

 I do not recommend another flour in this recipe.
-Almond flour is much lighter than other flours.
-If you do experiment, you will need less than the ¾ cup called for.
+Almond flour is much lighter than other flour.
+If you do experiment with other flours, you will need less than the ¾ cup called for.

 These muffins are not overly sweet.
 For sweeter muffins, use ½ cup coconut sugar.

 Yes, these muffins are gluten free as written.
 Double check the ingredients of your protein powder to be sure it is gluten free.

 Sure!
 To make pumpkin protein bread, add the batter to a bread loaf pan.
 Bake at 350 degrees Fahrenheit for 40 to 45 minutes, or until a toothpick inserted comes out clean.